Aug

 Dental implants involve replacement of the tooth roots.
 Dental implants serve as a solid foundation for your replacement teeth.
 They are designed to match your natural teeth.
-To receive innovative Philadelphia teeth implants treatment, patients may visit Dr. A (Innovative Dental By Dr. A).
+To receive innovative Philadelphia teeth implants treatment, patients may visit Dr. A (Dental Arts Group).

 Dental implants have various advantages which include: